 Your doctor may recommend surgery if:

-You may choose to have surgery to improve your quality of life, cure ulcerative colitis, or prevent the possibility of colon cancer.
+You may choose to have surgery to improve your quality of life, cure ulcerative colitis, or almost completely remove the risk of colon cancer.

 Have surgery to remove your colon | Keep taking medicine | |